-These bustling streets make it quite easy to work up an appetite, and lucky for all of us, Lansing is simply bursting with delicious dishes to discover with plenty of awesome restaurants in Lansing.
+These bustling streets make it quite easy to work up an appetite, and lucky for all of us, Lansing is simply bursting with delicious dishes to discover with plenty of fabulous restaurants in Lansing.
 There’s something for every foodie to find here, from authentic global fares to local comfort cuisine.

 Best Restaurants in Lansing, Michigan